 By March 31, 2028 BPA shall update Exhibit A with «Customer Name»’s accepted Transmission System Delivery Plan for each Transfer Service Eligible Resource.
 By March 31 every year thereafter, if «Customer Name» notifies BPA of any changes to «Customer Name»’s Transmission System Delivery Plan(s) according to section 14.7.1 above, then BPA shall update Exhibit A with «Customer Name»’s accepted new Transmission System Delivery Plan(s).

-«Customer Name» shall apply its Transfer Service Eligible Resource to serve its load consistent with the Transmission System Delivery Plans. «Customer Name» shall be subject to charges associated with Delivery Plan, if any, in accordance with the applicable BPA Wholesale Power Rate Schedules and GRSPs established during the 7(i) Process.
+«Customer Name» shall apply its Transfer Service Eligible Resource to serve its load consistent with the Transmission System Delivery Plans. «Customer Name» shall be subject to charges associated with Delivery Plan, if any, in accordance with the applicable BPA Power Rate Schedules and GRSPs established during the 7(i) Process.

 End Option 14.7 for customers served by Transfer Service interconnected to multiple transmission systems.